Earth in culture: Religious beliefs

 Earth has often been personified as a deity, in particular a goddess.
 In many cultures the mother goddess is also portrayed as a fertility deity.
 To the Aztecs, Earth was called Tonantzin—"our mother"; to the Incas, Earth was called Pachamama—"mother earth".
 The Chinese Earth goddess Hou Tu is similar to Gaia, the Greek goddess personifying the Earth.
-Bhuma Devi is the goddess of Earth in Hinduism, influenced by Graha.
+Bhumi Devi is the goddess of Earth in Hinduism, influenced by Graha.
 The Tuluva people of Tulunadu in Southern India celebrate a Three Day "Earth Day" called Keddaso.
 This festival comes in usually on 10th,12th,13 February every Calendar year.
 In Norse mythology, the Earth giantess Jörð was the mother of Thor and the daughter of Annar.
 Ancient Egyptian mythology is different from that of other cultures because Earth (Geb) is male and the sky (Nut) is female.
-However, in roughly 3500 BCE Moses began writing the book of Genesis in which the first verse of the Bible translates "In the beginning God created the heavens and the Earth."

 Creation myths in many religions recall a story involving the creation of the world by a supernatural deity or deities.
 A variety of religious groups, often associated with fundamentalist branches of Protestantism or Islam, assert that their interpretations of the accounts of creation in sacred texts are literal truth and should be considered alongside or replace conventional scientific accounts of the formation of the Earth and the origin and development of life.
 Such assertions are opposed by the scientific community as well as other religious groups.
 A prominent example is the creation–evolution controversy.

 Creation myths in different cultures and religions

 Babylonian

 Tiāmat is a sea monster known as the monster of monsters.
-She is killed and her body is cut in half in order to create heaven and earth.
+She is killed and her body is cut in half in order to create heaven and Earth.
 The upper part of Tiāmat is used to create heaven with her belly as the separation line.
-The lower part of her body was used to create earth, but the way that specific body parts were used to create other things is not described.
+The lower part of her body was used to create Earth, but the way that specific body parts were used to create other things is not described.